Support Page Content

 Overnight parking is defined as parking between the hours of midnight and 4:30am.
-With the exception of North Village residence hall permitted vehicles in assigned parking lots and approved campus vehicles, overnight parking and/or camping is prohibited at Sacramento State.
+With the exception of North Village and Hornet Commons permitted vehicles in assigned parking lots and approved campus vehicles, overnight parking and/or camping is prohibited at Sacramento State.

 Lost, Stolen, or Counterfeit Permit